Active

 The Drift Protocol Hack: What Happened

 On April 1, 2026, attackers allegedly exploited Drift Protocol, a major Solana-based decentralized exchange.
-Attackers may have used a legitimate Solana feature to pre-sign administrative transactions weeks in advance, then executed them to seize control of the protocol’s governance.
+Attackers may have used a legitimate Solana feature to pre-sign administrative transactions weeks in advance as part of a months-long social engineering campaign that ultimately compromised Drift Protocol’s administrative controls, exposed weaknesses in DeFi security, and allowed the attackers to seize control of the protocol’s governance.

 Blockchain analytics firm Elliptic suspects the attack is linked to North Korean state-sponsored hackers.